joealewine/blockchain-rhos/howto/console-deploy-k8-firewall.md

 ## Log in to your Kubernetes cluster
 {: #deploy-k8s-login-firewall}

 Before you can complete the next steps, you need to log in to your cluster by using the kubectl CLI.
 Follow the instructions for logging into to your cluster.
-If you are using {{site.data.keyword.cloud_notm} Private, you can log in to your cluster by using the following command:
+If you are using {{site.data.keyword.cloud_notm}} Private, you can log in to your cluster by using the following command:
 ```
 cloudctl login -a https://<cluster_CA_domain>:8443 --skip-ssl-validation
 ```